The cost of double glazing windows

 Think of a double glazed unit as a speed hump for air, prompting it to slow down.
 You’re never going to stop the transfer of air through a surface, but with thin glass (3mm, in single glazing), it travels faster.

-Think of double glazing as an investment – one which will always pay off.
 A report by the Australian Bureau of Statistics uncovered some interesting facts about uPVC window cost.

 The report explained that across the range (0-10) of EER star rating, an increment of 0.5 amounts to a consistent 1.2% increase in house price.
 Long story short?
 Double glazing not only reduces your power bill, but it adds to your house value too.